 “I wanted to change my name to Mercy because God had shown me a lot of mercy in my life.
 My new name speaks the truth about my past and what God has done for me.”

 “For the first time in my life I started attending church when I came to the Children’s Homes.
 My other foster care homes never went to church.
-I learned more and more about Christ and what he had done for me,” Mercy said.
+I learned more and what he had done for me,” Mercy said.

-Mercy eventually gave her life to Christ and was baptized at McGregor Baptist Church on May 30, 2010.
-She now sings in the youth choir and is active in her life group class.
+Mercy eventually gave her life to Christ and is active in her life group class.

 I actually had the opportunity to lead my birth mother to the Lord.